 On this page you will learn about:-

-- Alternative to paying GC Services
+- Alternative to paying GC Services or other collection agency

 - Paying your ticket when you have an FTP Failure To Pay

 - Paying your ticket when you have NOT missed your court date

 - Paying your ticket online, paying at court or paying by mail - which is safer

 Keep in mind that if you just pay off your traffic ticket you are pleading guilty to the charges that the officer wrote down on your ticket.
 If the officer wrote you a ticket for a stop sign violation or a speeding violation these are moving violations which can result in a point going on your driver's license record which will most likely make your insurance rates go up.
 Read more about why it is better to fight your traffic ticket rather than just pay it.

 As of September 2022, the Los Angeles Superior court has started using 2 new collection agencies instead of GC Services.
 They have assigned 5 Courts with their tickets to Linebarger Goggan Blair & Sampson LLP (LGBS) and the other 14 courthouses have been assigned to the other collection agency Harris and Harris Ltd. All traffic tickets that were transferred to GC Services for collection have now been transferred to Linebarger Goggan Blair & Sampson LLP or Harris and Harris Ltd. Read more about these collection agencies.